Code-Institute-Submissions/CI-Milestone-1_Michael_Newham_Resume/README.md

 - Add > latest FontAwesome library "4.7.0" from here > https://bit.ly/3ayxy2m to the <head> section of index.html.
 <assets/css/style.css>
 - Add Google Font to top of file > fonts.google.com

+Validation Service -
+CHecked CSS (all pages) with https://jigsaw.w3.org/css-validator/ (No personal code errors / warnings) Checked HTML with https://validator.w3.org/ (No personal code errors / warnings) Cheched HTML / CSS (all pages) with Google Chrome Lighthouse (Achived 79% Score)
+- Screenshots of test results can be found at